Skip to content

 Labour law protections

+Slovenia applies EU labour law.
+The Labour Relations Act provides comprehensive protections.
+The Labour Inspectorate (IRSD) is active.
 Social insurance (ZPIZ) covers health, pension and accident.
 After 5 years, EU permanent residency is available.

 Full Worker Rights guide